EGKingLab/h2lifespan/ProjNotes.md

 - Pull handcounts from hd_hand_counted.xlsx
 - Remove images listed as 'bad' in bad_images.xlsx
 - Set search space to 35 to 80 using all the data to start.

+### 2018-01-24

+Rerun threshold optimization using the full set of images, less those marked bad.